smartgrids-aau/Frevo/README.md

 ## Licensing

 From Version 1.5 on this software is licensed as open source under the Apache License 2.0.
-Please find further information in `LICENSE`.
+Please find further information in the file `LICENSE`.